 Physical Wellness And Addiction Recovery

-It is important not only to get back into better physical shape, but also to get to a place in your life where you want to focus on physical healing.
+It is important not only to get back into better physical shape but also to get to a place in your life where you want to focus on physical healing.

-- More energy to dedicate to creative and social endeavors
+- More Energy to Dedicate to Creative and Social Endeavors

-- Longer lifespan to spend with your friends and family
+- Longer Lifespan to Spend with Your Friends and Family

-- Healthy endorphins and a more balanced emotional state
+- Healthy Endorphins and a more Balanced Emotional State

-- Enhanced self-esteem and confidence
+- Enhanced Self-Esteem and Confidence

-- Better self-control in all situations
+- Better Self-Control in all Situations

-- Learning discipline and commitment
+- Learning Discipline and Commitment